dpm24800/my-dasi-journey/_posts/numpy/2025-11-03-indexing-arrays.md

 ---
 layout: post
-title:  "Array Indexing – NumPy"
+title:  "Indexing Arrays – NumPy"
-date:   2025-10-31 21:12:45 +0545
+date:   2025-11-03 12:12:45 +0545
 categories: jekyll numpy
 ---
+Accessing an array elements is called indexing.
 Just like lists in Python, NumPy arrays can be indexed and sliced to extract specific elements or subsets of data.

 ### 1-D Array Indexing
-You can access elements of a 1D array using their index.
+The elements of an 1-D array can be accessed through its index, like this:
+**Syntax**: array[index]

 ```py
 # Indexing 1-D Array
 arr1d = np.array([1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12])